Abdoocoder/madaba-women-market/README.md

 Madaba Women Market is a comprehensive e-commerce platform designed to empower women entrepreneurs.
 Built with **Next.js 15** and modern web technologies, this **production-ready** application provides a complete marketplace experience with features for customers, sellers, and administrators.

-🏆 **Latest Achievement**: Successfully resolved all Next.js 15 compatibility issues and TypeScript compilation errors, making it fully production-ready!
+🏆 **Latest Achievement**: Successfully resolved all Next.js 15 compatibility issues, Firebase Admin SDK build errors, and TypeScript compilation errors, making it fully production-ready!

 ### ✨ Key Highlights
 - 🔥 **Production-Ready**: Fully deployed with Firebase backend and Next.js 15 compatibility